census-instrumentation/opencensus-specs/tags/TagMap.md

 A tag accepted for sending/receiving based on `TagTTL` value could still be excluded from sending/receiving based on `TagPropagationFilter`.

-For now, valid values of `TagTTL` are
-- **NO_PROPAGATION(0)**: Tag with `TagTTL` value of zero is considered to have local scope and is used within the process it created.
-- **UNLIMITED_PROPAGATION(-1)**: Tag with `TagTTL` value of -1 can propagate unlimited hops.
- However, it is still subject to outgoing and incoming (on remote side) filter criteria.
- See `TagPropagationFilter` in [Tag Propagation](#Tag Propagation).
-Tag with `TagTTL` value of -1 is used to represent a request, processing of which may span multiple entities.

 ## Tag Conflict Resolution
 If a new tag conflicts with an existing tag then the new tag takes precedence.
 Entire `Tag` along with `TagValue` and `TagMetadata` is replaced by the most recent tag (regardless of it is locally generated or received from a remote peer).
-Replacement is limited to a scoped span in which the conflict arises.
-When the scoped span is closed the orignal value prior to the conflict is restored.
+Replacement is limited to a scope in which the conflict arises.
+When the scope is closed the orignal value prior to the conflict is restored.
 For example,
 ```
-Enter Scoped Span 1
+Enter Scope 1
    Current Tags T1=V1, T2=V2
-    Enter Scoped Span 2
+    Enter Scope 2
       Add Tags T3=V3, T2=v4
       Current Tags T1=V1, T2=V4, T3=V3 <== Value of T2 is replaced by V4.
-    Close Scoped Span 2
+    Close Scope 2
    Current Tags T1=V1, T2=V2  <== T2 is restored.
-Close Scoped Span 1
+Close Scope 1
 ```

 # TagMap